NREL/EnergyPlus/design/FY2023/NFP-MultistageEconomizer.md

 ## Input Output Reference Documentation ##

 Documentation for the new input will be added to the I/O reference guide.
-A description of how the two approaches will be provided.
+A description of how the two approaches (current and proposed one) will be provided for both the `Controller:OutdoorAir` object and `AirLoopHVAC:UnitarySystem`.

 ## Input Description ##